Time to Change the Narrative on Health After 40

 Take care of your mind, too.

-Stress can really mess with your body, and the older we get, the more we need to address it.
+Stress can mess with your body, and as we get older, we need to address it more.

 Try mindfulness practices, like journaling or meditation, and make time to connect with others.

-You don’t have to do a 30-minute meditation session every day.
+You don’t need a 30-minute meditation every day.

 Even 3 minutes of deep breathing or writing down your thoughts can help reduce stress and keep you grounded.